flix/book/src/parallelism.md

 # Parallelism

-We have seen how the `spawn` expression allows us to evaluate an expression in another thread:
+We have seen how the `spawn` expression allows us to evaluate an expression in a new thread:

 ```flix
 region rh {